 By Jesse Acorn

-On this page, I will link all of the documents that I have scanned, including books, manuals, and schematics.
+On this page, I will link all of the documents that I have scanned (and in some cases, that others have scanned for me), including books, manuals, and schematics.
 All were unavailable online from any other source at the time of scanning, as far as I could find.
-I have especially focused on providing info about early (esp. tube-based) electronic musical instruments, which is quite scarce online as of this writing.
+I have especially focused on providing info about early (especially tube-based) electronic musical instruments, which is quite scarce online as of this writing.
 If you find these documents useful, please consider thanking me, or even donating a small amount to my PayPal (both via the email listed on my contact page), but there is no obligation to do so.

 - Electronic Musical Instruments by S.K.
-Lewer (1948) — A British title featuring detailed descriptions of early electronic instruments, including the Hammond Novachord (vacuum-tube polyphonic synthesizer), Compton Electrone (electrostatic tonewheel organ), Everett Orgatron (electrostatic reed organ) and Pianotron (electrostatic piano), Maurice K. Bretzfelder's "Electone" (electrostatic piano), and more.
-Various design ideas are discussed that never saw commerical application.
-It also describes a multi-head tape echo using steel tape, like the Blatterphone and Marconi-Stille recorders!
+Lewer (1948) — A British title featuring detailed descriptions of early electronic instruments, including the Trautonium, Theremin, Hammond Novachord, Compton Electrone, Everett Orgatron (electrostatic reed organ) and Pianotron (electrostatic piano), Maurice K. Bretzfelder's "Electone" (electrostatic piano), and more, though the focus is more on general principles than on specific instruments.
+Various design ideas are discussed that may never have seen commerical application.
+It even describes a multi-head tape echo using steel tape, like the Blatterphone and Marconi-Stille recorders!

 - Simple Electronic Musical Instruments for the Constructor by Alan Douglas (1955) — Another British book, which describes various musical circuits in enough detail to build them.
 These include an "infinitely variable" tone generator (using a thyratron relaxation oscillator), a 5-octave monophonic keyboard (using a resistance-tuned "pulse generator" oscillator), a thyratron-based frequency-divider chain operable over several octaves, an "electronic accordion" that is basically a copy of the Hammond Chord Organ's chord division, various volume-envelope & control circuits, and it even mentions the "well-known Eccles-Jordan circuit" (Lowrey fans will know the significance of this being said in 1955!)
 Also described are a standalone pedal bass instrument, and an early electric guitar.